-1. MSC Nastran must be properly installed on, or accessible to, all the hosts listed by the "hosts" keyword.

-- 2. The MPI program start command "mpiexec" on Windows, must be available on the PATH of the local host.
-On Linux the MPI programs are delivered with MSC Nastran. - 3.
-For Linux systems you must have s-command access to each system you want to access in a distributed job.
+- MSC Nastran must be properly installed on, or accessible to, all the hosts listed by the "hosts" keyword. - 2.
+On both Linux and Windows the MPI programs are delivered with MSC Nastran.
+If users have installed MSMPI, and MSMPI BIN is set, then those files will be used. - 3.
+For Linux systems you must have s-command access to each system you want to access in a distributed where "<node>" is the name of the node and "<username>" is an alternate username on the remote system if your current username is not valid.
+For example: